-Accompanying the Strategy will be a Delivery Plan, which will be developed in partnership with key stakeholders, and provide a strong basis for action for local communities, government, investors, developers and wider stakeholders, pinpointing areas for targeted intervention and early, low-regrets measures.
+Accompanying the Strategy will be a Delivery Plan, which will be developed in partnership with key stakeholders, and provide a strong basis for action for local communities, government, investors, developers and wider stakeholders, pinpointing areas for targeted intervention and early, low-regrets measures in the near to medium term.

-The LHEES Guidance outlines that the LHEES scope should be framed around the 'LHEES Considerations', outlined in earlier in this document.
-LHEES priorities are also shaped by the local context and as such the delivery of the LHEES will be supported through targeting areas and related actions linked to our strategic priorities, supported by key delivery mechanisms and embedded in a whole energy system approach.
+The LHEES Guidance outlines that the LHEES scope should be framed around the 'LHEES Considerations', outlined earlier in this document.
+LHEES priorities are also shaped by the local context and as such the delivery of the LHEES will be supported through targeting areas and related actions linked to our local strategic priorities, supported by key delivery mechanisms and embedded in a whole energy system approach.

-For each Consideration, Strategic Priorities and areas and then and then at a delivery level, Delivery Priorities and areas, have been identified to define potential decarbonisation pathways at a local authority level.
-Delivery areas are at a higher granularity than strategic zones and set out clusters of buildings where potential solution(s) can be targeted to meet our strategic vision and priorities.
+For each LHEES consideration, strategic priorities and areas have been identified to target both national and local objectives longer term.
+At a more granular level, delivery priorities and areas, have been identified to define potential decarbonisation pathways and pinpoint areas for near term, low-regret actions to support LHEES delivery.
+Delivery areas are at a higher granularity than strategic areas (i.e., data zones) and set out clusters of buildings, such as postcodes, where potential solution(s) can be targeted to meet our strategic vision and priorities.

 The LHEES Delivery Plan will focus on these areas to take forward actions in the near term that are within the remit of the Scottish Government, local authorities and wider partners to deliver.
-Delivery Plan priorities have been developed with stakeholders and reflect LHEES priorities, our strategic priorities and stakeholder priorities as illustrated in Table 8.
-Proposed Delivery Plan priorities for the Perth and Kinross' first LHEES are centred around the Council and our partners local and strategic priorities identified through a series of workshops and engagement sessions.
+Proposed Delivery Plan priorities for the Perth and Kinross' first LHEES are centred around the Council and our partners local strategic priorities identified through a series of workshops and engagement sessions as illustrated in Table 8.